tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 18. Instructor Do: Recap (5 min)

-The day has been a whirlwind of visualizations.
-Now it's time to take a load off and reflect on what was learned during the day.
+Today has been a whirlwind of visualizations.
+Now, it's time to take a load off and reflect on what was learned.

-Explain to students that interactive plots have made data analysis and data interpretation significantly easier.
+Explain to students that interactive plots have made data analysis and interpretation significantly easier.
 Financial data is always changing, especially over time.

 * Being able to interact and explore data with a plot makes it easier to spot changes and trends in data.